euroargodev/DMQC_status_and_statistics/README.md

 </p>

 - __Plot 04 and 05__ Profile quality evolution (all profiles and only Delayed Mode - i.e. consolidated - profiles) in percentage of floats profiles (one plot per parameter) <br />

+The upper panel of this plot is a time evolution view of plot 03 for all profiles (plot 04) and D-profiles only (plot 05), with respect to the float launch year (rapid proxi for sensor generation).
+To indicate the significance of the statistics, the number of profiles for the corresponding year is also provided on the lower panel.

 <p float="center">
 <img
 src="https://github.com/delphinedobler/DMQC_status_and_statistics/blob/main/OUTPUT_examples/MOCCA_case/Plots/04_MOCCA_Fleet_PSAL_profile_QC_evolution_20230713.png" width="400" />